Naitreey/notes-and-knowledge/cs/database-searchengine/mysql.rst

 - each slave operates independently.
 Each can operates on its own pace.

+- slave logs.

+  * master info log. contains status and current configuration information for the slave's connection to the master.
+It is required for the recovery of the slave's I/O thread.

+  * relay log. the events read from the binary log of the master and written by the slave I/O thread.
+Events in the relay log are executed on the slave as part of the SQL thread.
+The SQL thread automatically deletes each relay log file after it has executed all events in the file and no longer needs it.

+    consists of a set of numbered files containing events that describe database changes, and an index file that contains the names of all used relay log files.

+    Relay log files have the same format as binary log files and can be read using mysqlbinlog.

+  * relay log info log. status information about the execution point within the slave's relay log.
+It is required for the recovery of the SQL thread.

+  master info log and relay log info log can be saved to database, which improves resilience to unexpected halts.
+The updates to the tables are committed together with the transaction, meaning that the information in them is always consistent with what has been applied to the database, even in the event of a server halt.

 replication formats
 """"""""""""""""""""
 - SBR. executing the SQL statements on the slave.